joordy/BT-datingapp/README.md

 #### Liking/matching:

 > When the user is looking for a date, he wants to find one with mutial connections, so he can like them, and when the interest is mutual, they will be connected.

-Dat.io, a project of @RowanHorn, @VeerlePrins and @Joordy

-Lorem Ipsum

 ## Setup